-CustomReport (carp.001): A CustomReport message is used to deliver a customized report.

 BusinessRoles and Participants

 A BusinessRole represents an entity (or a class of entities) of the real world, physical or legal, a person, a group of persons, a corporation.
 Examples of BusinessRoles: “Acquirer”, “Issuer”, etc.

 A Participant is a functional role performed by a BusinessRole in a particular BusinessProcess or BusinessTransaction: for example the “Financial Institution”, “Processor”, “Card Scheme”.